basbiezemans/twitter-data/README.md

 After a successful installation you are ready to run a local version of the application.

+## Data folder

+Collected tweets are stored in the `data` folder, in the application root.

 ## API

 You can run the API in the application root with the following command.